Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/highlevel.md

 ### 2.1 **System Architecture**
 Provide a high-level overview of the system architecture, showing the various components and how they interact.
 Use a diagram to represent the flow between users, the web application, AI engines, and databases.

 - **Frontend**: Web interface where professors log in, select reports, and view summaries.
+The web interface will make requests to the backend.
+- **Backend**: An HTTP server that is called from the frontend and makes requests to the database and any external services.
+The server exposes endpoints for the following functions:
+  - Authentication (via an external SSO provider).
+  - Data processing.
+  - Analytics (usage history).
+  - Data retrieval: fetches IDEA reports for authenticated users from an external storage service.
+  - AI integrations.
+Business logic that formulates prompts for the AI engine and parses responses from the AI engine will live here.
-- **Backend**: Manages authentication, data processing, and AI integrations.
+- **Database**: Stores user data and historical interaction logs.
-- **AI Engine**: Processes and summarizes student feedback from the IDEA reports.
+- **AI Engine (External)**: A large language model (LLM) that accepts prompts designed to summarize student feedback from the IDEA reports.
-- **Database**: Stores user data, authentication credentials, and historical interaction logs.
+- **IDEA Report Storage (External)**: A service that we rely on for read-only access to IDEA reports.

 ### 2.2 **High-Level Use Cases**
 Summarize the key use cases that describe the interactions between users and the system.